johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 #   image: /assets/images/1500x500.jpg
 ---

 When programmers with an OpenGL background learn Vulkan, they often expect--or hope--that the projection matrices they have used with OpenGL continue to work with Vulkan.
 Everyone with such expectations is in for a bad surprise.
-While many sources on the internet offer quick fixes such as
+While many sources on the internet offer strategies to fix it such as

 - Inverting the projection matrix' y-axis: `projMat[1][1] *= -1`,
 - Inverting the y coordinates in the vertex shader: `gl_Position.y = -gl_Position.y;`,
 - Flipping the viewport by specifying a negative height,
-- Inverting a mysterious value in the projection matrix: `projMat[3][2] *= -1;` and changing the front faces from [`VK_FRONT_FACE_COUNTER_CLOCKWISE`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFrontFace.html) to [`VK_FRONT_FACE_CLOCKWISE`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFrontFace.html).
+- Inverting a mysterious value in the projection matrix: `projMat[3][2] *= -1;`,

+and some require changing the front faces from [`VK_FRONT_FACE_COUNTER_CLOCKWISE`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFrontFace.html) to [`VK_FRONT_FACE_CLOCKWISE`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFrontFace.html).

-Applying such fixes without really knowing what's going on under the hood can leave a bad feeling in the mind of a thoughtful programmer.
+Applying such changes without really knowing what's going on under the hood can leave a bad feeling in the mind of a thoughtful programmer.
 This blog post tries to explain why OpenGL's projection matrices do not work in a Vulkan application without modification and what the fundamental differences between the two APIs are in this specific case.

 ## Projection Matrices in OpenGL